Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + b.
 Keep an updated and accurate log of the approved community service hours for each member.

 + c.
-Host at least 3 (three) non road clean up community service events for the Chapter To attend.
+Host at least three (3) non road clean up community service events for the Chapter to attend.

   + i.
 After the event, obtain a signed letter or official documentation from the organization indicating the event, the number of attendees, and the total amount of hours volunteered.